ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "We need to understand the mechanism," I said.
 "How is the influence transmitted?
 Through the modification hardware?
 The improvement algorithms?
 The neural interfaces themselves?"

-"Or," Marcus said quietly, "maybe there's no external influence at all.
+"Or," Marcus said quietly, closing the results in his monitor, "maybe there's no external influence at all.
 Maybe this is just what intelligence does when it reaches a certain threshold.
 Maybe consciousness itself has natural limits, and crossing them leads inevitably to... whatever this is."

 His voice carried a pain I hadn't expected.
 "I've watched so many brilliant minds disappear, Elias.
 People I respected, admired, loved.
 And every time, I told myself it was manipulation, coercion, some external force.
 Because the alternative..."
 He met my eyes.
 "The alternative is that intelligence itself is a trap.
 That the very thing we spent our lives celebrating and enhancing leads inevitably to self-destruction."